openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/licensing_course.rst

 Creative Commons License
 ====================================

-The Creative Commons license indicates to learners that they can share or reuse course content or videos, depending on the license options that you select.
+The Creative Commons license indicates to learners that you own the copyright but are granting certain permissions for reuse, depending on the license options that you select.

-When you specify a Creative Commons license for your course or a video, you specify one or more options.
+When you create a new course, the default terms are set to All Rights Reserved.
+You can change the terms for your course in the **Schedule & Details** page in Studio.

 .. list-table::
    :widths: 10 70